ELLIE DAVIES, Nebulae

 While Stars (2014-2015) consists of ancient forest landscapes interposed with Hubble Telescope images of the Milky Way and Nebula NGC 346.
 The typical viewer-subject relationship and landscape-object relationship is disrupted in order to make the landscape the absolute protagonist, a source of wonder and awe.

-With the Smoke and Mirrors (2010) series, the artist explores the complex interrelationship between landscape and beauty, and the notion that our understanding of landscape is constructed.
-In doing so it subverts the notion of beauty as truth, and references wider issues of authenticity within photography.
+With the Smoke and Mirrors (2010) series, the artist explores the complex interrelationship between landscape and beauty, and how our understanding of landscape is constructed.
+In doing so, the notion of beauty as truth is subverted, and references wider issues such as authenticity within photography.

 Ellie Davies (London 1976) lives in Dorset.
 She grew up in the New Forest area in southern England and completed an MA in Photography from the London College of Communication in 2008.
 Throughout her career, she has been shortlisted for The Aesthetica Art Prize 2016, was a 2017 Celeste Prize finalist, and is the recipient of numerous awards including Kontinent Award (2014), Art Gemini (2014), International Juried Exhibition (2012), Lens Culture International Exposure Awards (2011), and PX3 Paris Prix de la Photographie Paris Awards (2010).
 Her photographs have been shown in Arles Photo Festival in France and are held in private collections in the UK, USA, Central and Eastern Europe, South Korea, Hong Kong, Russia, and The United Arab Emirates.
 Her works have been published in numerous books including WUD: Four Fictional Walks in the Woods, a limited edition hard-covered book published by Tangerine Press, and Behind the Image by Natasha Caruana and Anna Fox published in 2012.